Thinking you'll get a free bag on your next JetBlue flight? Think again.

 Fly Mint for Free Baggage

-JetBlue's first class seats dubbed Mint have changed the game, with lie-flat seat and better food and service than you'll find on any domestic carrier.
+JetBlue's first-class seats – dubbed JetBlue Mint – have changed the game, with lie-flat seats and better food and service than you'll find on any other domestic carrier.
+JetBlue Mint is even fancier flying across the pond, with suites equipped with closing doors for every passenger.

-And it comes with a bonus: No JetBlue luggage fees, either.
-Plus, JetBlue Mint passengers get two free checked bags each weighing up to 70 pounds apiece.
+And it comes with a bonus: No JetBlue baggage fees, either.
+Plus, JetBlue Mint passengers get two free checked bags apiece.
 It's the most generous luggage allowance you'll get flying JetBlue by far.

-JetBlue flies planes equipped with Mint seats only on select routes, like premier transcontinental flights or some flights to the Caribbean.
+JetBlue flies planes equipped with Mint seats only on select routes, like premier transcontinental flights, some flights to the Caribbean, as well as transatlantic hops to London.
 Check out JetBlue's route map to see where Mint is flying these days.

 Free Bags with JetBlue Credit Cards

-JetBlue has two co-branded credit cards: The JetBlue Plus Card and the JetBlue Business Card.
+JetBlue has three co-branded credit cards, and two come with luggage benefits: The JetBlue Plus Card and the JetBlue Business Card.
 Both are operated by Barclays, and both will get you a free bag on every JetBlue flight.

 That's more restrictive than many other co-branded airline credit cards, which get you a free bag just for holding the card.
 Still, it's a nice benefit.